The permuton limit of random recursive separable permutations: Properties of the recursive separable permuton

 \subsubsection{Comparing permutons with different values of $p$}

-We recall from \cref{ssec:pattern_densities_intro} that given a permuton $\mu$ and an integer $n \ge 1$, we can define a random permutation $\Sample(\mu,n)$ by sampling independent points according to $\mu$.
+We recall from Section~\ref{ssec:pattern_densities_intro} that given a permuton $\mu$ and an integer $n \ge 1$, we can define a random permutation $\Sample(\mu,n)$ by sampling independent points according to $\mu$.
 Also, for a permutation $\pi$, we let $\des(\pi)$ be its number of descents.
-We start with a lemma. \begin{lemma} Let $p$ be in $(0,1)$.
+We start with a lemma. \begin{lemm} Let $p$ be in $(0,1)$.
 Then the random variable

 converges to $1-p$ a.s.
-Moreover, the same holds replacing $\murec_p$ by $\muBr_p$. \end{lemma} \begin{proof} We have
+Moreover, the same holds replacing $\murec_p$ by $\muBr_p$. \end{lemm} \begin{proof} We have

-From the proof of \cref{prop:expected_densities_murec}, the permutation $\Sample(\murec_p,n)$ has the same distribution as the permutation represented by a uniform random increasing binary tree $T_n$, where each internal node is decorated with $\oplus$ independently with probability $p$.
+From the proof of Proposition~\ref{prop:expected_densities_murec}, the permutation $\Sample(\murec_p,n)$ has the same distribution as the permutation represented by a uniform random increasing binary tree $T_n$, where each internal node is decorated with $\oplus$ independently with probability $p$.
 As already observed, if $\pi$ is encoded by a binary decorated tree $T$, then $\des(\pi)$ is the number of $\ominus$ signs in $T$.
 Hence $\des(\Sample(\murec_p,n) )$ is the number of minus signs in $T_n$, and its law is that of a binomial random variable $\Bin(n-1,1-p)$.
 We deduce that $\mbb E(D_n) =1-p$.

 To get a.s.~convergence, we consider the fourth centered moment of $D_n$.
 We have, using Jensen's inequality for conditional expectation,

 The expectation in the right-hand side is the centered fourth moment of the average of $n-1$ independent Bernoulli random variables of parameter $1-p$, which is known to behave as $O(n^{-2})$.
 We get that